epfml/disco/mobile-browser-based-version/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## How to create a new custom ML task

-The task creation process will now be presented:
+This is not necessary if you want to use some of our already supported data modalities (tabular/csv, or image classification).
+For new tasks based on our existing data modalities and preprocessing steps, simply use the `Create Task` button on the landing page of the app.

+For creating a customized task from scratch, please follow the following steps:
 1. In the folder ./src/components create a new folder for a new task.
-2. If one desires to create a task that relies on tabular data (i.e CSV files), in the created folder, he will copy the files from the titanic example.
-On the other hand, if one wishes to create a model that uses images as input, he will copy in the previously created folder the files from the MNIST example.
+2. If one desires to create a task that relies on tabular data (i.e CSV files), in the created folder, you can copy the files from the titanic example.
+On the other hand, if one wishes to create a model that uses images as input, you can copy the files from the MNIST example into the previously created folder .
 3. Rename the copied file using your task name.
 For instance, titanic_desc can be renamed [your_task_name]_desc.
 4. Change the information in the javascript file to suit the requirements of the created task.
 There are three main objects to change.
 The first one is called display_informations.
 It contains all the textual task-related information.
 The second one is called training_information and holds all the information about the model (i.e model's name, architecture ...).
 The third one is the data_preprocessing function.
 This function takes the user's uploaded files and returns the processed data as a tensor.
 5. In each vue file, look for the script part of the code (after <script>)  and replace the first import with the javascript associated with your task.
 For instance, replace import {...} from "titanic_script" with import {...} from "[your_task_name]_script".
-6. Add your task to the routing file in ./src/router/index.js.
+6. Add your task to the vue routing file in ./src/router/index.js.
 More instructions soon to come.

 ## Explanation of the current architecture of the app
 ### Overview of the architecture